keerthanasivakumar02/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 ### PROGRAM
 /*
 Program for flipflops  and verify its truth table in quartus using Verilog programming.
-Developed by: kabilan T
+Developed by: KEERTHANA S
-RegisterNumber:  212222230059
+RegisterNumber:  212223040092
 */
 ```
 i] SR flipflops